mportuesisf/tinycards-exporter/README.md

 The output file is written in CSV format and contains the cards from all TinyCards decks.
 Each output CSV record has three fields: front, back, and tag.

 The name of each TinyCards deck is converted into a tag, and attached to all cards of that deck.

-## Limitations
- - If your deck in TinyCards has additional fields for each card face, they are not retained.
-Only the first line of each card is transferred.
- - Decks with pictures and sounds are not supported.